kayleoss/Youtube-Disliker/README.md

 HOW TO USE:

+1. Enter their channel's videos page URL in the area specified
-1. Increase/decrease the range of window scrolling depending on how many videos they have
+2. Increase/decrease the range of window scrolling depending on how many videos they have
-2. Open up the python script, enter your email and password for youtube in the specified area
+3. Open up the python script, enter your email and password for youtube in the specified area
-3. Enter an optional comment in the area specified if you wish to leave one under their videos
+4. Enter an optional comment in the area specified if you wish to leave one under their videos